sqlfluff/sqlfluff/README.md

 You can also have a play using [**SQLFluff online**](https://online.sqlfluff.com/).

-For full [CLI usage](https://docs.sqlfluff.com/en/stable/cli.html) and [rules reference](https://docs.sqlfluff.com/en/stable/rules.html), see [the SQLFLuff docs](https://docs.sqlfluff.com/en/stable/).
+For full [CLI usage](https://docs.sqlfluff.com/en/stable/cli.html) and [rules reference](https://docs.sqlfluff.com/en/stable/rules.html), see [the SQLFluff docs](https://docs.sqlfluff.com/en/stable/).

 # Documentation